Note: This feature is available for practices that have Oral Surgery features enabled.

 Note:

---The Preferred Device Name is the label that is displayed and selectable when selecting a device to collect vitals monitoring data from during surgery, so it is important that this name is recognizable and distinguishes this device from your other devices.
+--The Preferred Device Name is the name that is displayed when you select a device to collect vitals monitoring data during surgery, so it is important that the name is recognizable and distinguishes this device from your other devices.

-See How to Create an Anesthesia Record for more information.
+See How to Create an Anesthesia Record and How to Record a Patient's Vital Signs Using a Connected Monitor for more information.

 Comments